 Ask anybody in the wedding industry what the most important element of your big day should be and you’ll probably get a different answer each time.
-HOWEVER, there’s one supplier that everyone will agree should be a top priority: your photographer.
+However, if there’s one supplier that everyone will agree should be a top priority, it’s your photographer.

 Photography is such a diverse industry and an incredibly personal choice.
 A small amount of research and you’ll quickly discover how many options there are when choosing your wedding photographer.

-Your photographer should be one of the first suppliers you book after securing your wedding date.
+Your photographer should be one of the first suppliers you book after securing your wedding date, planner and venue.
 So, to help you on your way, here are five questions to ask when choosing your wedding photographer.

 Let’s start with the most important consideration – do you like the style of their work?
 Each photographer will have their own unique way of editing their images.
 Whilst you might really appreciate what they do, you need to make sure that their style is exactly what you’re looking for from the photos of your day.